TU-Berlin-CVRS/uipf/doc/usage-concepts.md

 The framework consists of a lot of such modules.
 The idea of the framework is that instead of writing a complex program, you just take the modules, the combination of which provides this wanted process and just let them interact in the way you need.
 This framework allows you to create nearly unlimited amount of possible programs using given modules, without any effort from your side.

+You can extend the framework by [adding new modules](extending-modules.md) implementing the simple interface to make even more functionality available.

 ## Processing chain

 Processing chain consists of a list processing steps, where each step implements a certain module.
 The order of the execution depends on the dependencies between the single processing steps.

 The current version of the processing chain allows only a straightforward execution of the processing steps, and doesn't allow loops, if-else dependencies or any other logic.
 This improvements could be added in the future.

 ## Processing step

 Each processing step uses one of the modules given by the framework.
 It has:

 - name